pnp/sp-dev-fx-extensions/samples/react-field-reporting/README.md

 - Clone this repository
 - Ensure that you are at the solution folder
-- Navigate to the following file and specifiy instrumentation Key
+- Navigate to the following file and specify instrumentation Key

 ```
 react-field-reporting\src\extensions\documentReporting\DocumentReportingFieldCustomizer.ts
 ```

 - in the command-line run:
-  - **npm install**
+  - `npm install`
-  - **gulp bundle --ship**
+  - `gulp bundle --ship`
-  - **gulp package-solution --ship**
+  - `gulp package-solution --ship`
 - Deploy the package to app catalog
 - Add the app to the any site

-### Field Customizer configrations
+### Field Customizer configurations

-- Add the **ExtendedDocName** site column to the Document library
+- Add the `ExtendedDocName` site column to the Document library
 - Hide the existing Name column from the Document library
 - Click on any document name under the Extended Doc Name column, it should track the event in the Application Insights

 ### Documents Insights web part configurations

 - Configure the following properties in the web part

 ![Configuring Documents Insight configurations](./assets/app-webpart-configs.png)

 ## Features

-- **User Activity Monitoring**: Tracks and logs user interactions with documents, specifically noting when a document is opened.
+- `User Activity Monitoring`: Tracks and logs user interactions with documents, specifically noting when a document is opened.
-- **Integration with Application Insights**: Utilizes Application Insights for logging and monitoring document access events.
+- `Integration with Application Insights`: Utilizes Application Insights for logging and monitoring document access events.
-- **Field Customizer for Enhanced Document Library**: Implements a custom field named **ExtendedDocName** to replace the default document name column, facilitating the tracking of document access.
+- `Field Customizer for Enhanced Document Library`: Implements a custom field named `ExtendedDocName` to replace the default document name column, facilitating the tracking of document access.
-- **Real-time Reporting**: Offers a SharePoint Framework (SPFx) web part that displays real-time data on document interactions from Application Insights in both tabular and chart formats.
+- `Real-time Reporting`: Offers a SharePoint Framework (SPFx) web part that displays real-time data on document interactions from Application Insights in both tabular and chart formats.
-- **Easy Configuration**: Provides straightforward setup instructions for deploying the package, adding the app to sites, and configuring both the field customizer and the web part.
+- `Easy Configuration`: Provides straightforward setup instructions for deploying the package, adding the app to sites, and configuring both the field customizer and the web part.
-- **Visual Insights into Document Usage**: Through the Documents Insights web part, users can visually analyze document usage patterns within SharePoint.
+- `Visual Insights into Document Usage`: Through the Documents Insights web part, users can visually analyze document usage patterns within SharePoint.

 ## References